 WILDEBEEST MIGRATION EXPERIENCE

-This safari focuses on witnessing the incredible wildebeest calving season, which occurs when large herds reach the southernmost part of their migration in February and March.
-The sight of these herds across the expansive southern Serengeti and Ndutu plains is awe-inspiring, with over 8,000 calves being born each day.
-The Calving Season Safari features custom 4×4 vehicles with open tops for the best game viewing experience.
-Designed for small groups, each vehicle accommodates a maximum of six travelers, ensuring everyone has a window seat.
-This 8-day journey not only promises exhilarating wildlife encounters but also includes meals, accommodations, and park entry fees.
+This safari is all about experiencing the breathtaking wildebeest calving season, which takes place when massive herds arrive at the southernmost part of their migration during February and March.
+Witnessing these herds spread across the vast southern Serengeti and Ndutu plains is truly remarkable, with more than 8,000 calves being born each day.
+The Calving Season Safari is equipped with custom 4×4 vehicles featuring open tops for optimal game viewing.
+Tailored for small groups, each vehicle holds a maximum of six travelers, ensuring that everyone enjoys a window seat.
+This 8-day adventure not only guarantees thrilling wildlife experiences but also includes meals, accommodations, and park entry fees.

 DISCOVERING LAKE MANYARA AND NGORONGORO.

-The safari experience is enhanced by more than just observing the wildebeest calving season and migration; it also features excursions to Lake Manyara and the Ngorongoro Conservation Area & Crater.
-At Lake Manyara, you’ll encounter thousands of flamingos and the renowned tree-climbing lions.
-The adventure progresses to the UNESCO World Heritage site of the Ngorongoro Conservation Area, home to the Ngorongoro Crater, a volcanic caldera teeming with wildlife, offering outstanding game viewing opportunities.
-This segment enriches your exploration of Tanzania’s varied landscapes.
+The safari adventure goes beyond simply watching the wildebeest calving season and migration; it includes trips to Lake Manyara and the Ngorongoro Conservation Area & Crater.
+At Lake Manyara, you can see thousands of flamingos and the famous tree-climbing lions.
+The journey continues to the UNESCO World Heritage site of the Ngorongoro Conservation Area, where the Ngorongoro Crater, a volcanic caldera filled with diverse wildlife, provides exceptional game viewing experiences.
+This part of the trip adds depth to your exploration of Tanzania’s stunning landscapes.

 We recommend that you book the incredible Balloon safari add-on with this trip.